bernieplug/eepelican/content/blog/ebook-intro.md

 When you move from a number two or number three position into the top spot, the sales increase is typically not linear but exponential.
 Unfortunately, the reverse is also true.
 So what is the trick to striving for a higher spot or to stay in your top spot?
-The answer lies in harnessing the power of positive feedback loops and mitigating the negative feedback loop in the right ways.
+The answer lies in harnessing the power of positive feedback loop and mitigating the negative feedback loop in the right ways.
 The book talks extensively about strategies to harness these loops to your advantage.